galiakraicheva/Django-Girls-Rails-Girls-Continuation-Materials/oop.md

 Why do we need to bother to create classes when they are program specific and not as general purpose as the integers?

-The main reason is that they are convenient.
-It is super handy to be able to encapsulate some code into a black box and be able to reuse it without writing it over and over again.

 <hr>
 Some thoughts about the relationship between classes and objects: